chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

 * May be enabled for nodes running on Microsoft Windows and Enterprise Linux platforms
 * Should only be enabled for environments that require FIPS 140-2 compliance
-* May not be enabled for any version earlier than Chef Client 12.8

 .. end_tag